twcc/MongoDBxNCHCxTWS/README.md

 If you already installed [MongoDB Compass](https://www.mongodb.com/products/compass), you can try to access this MongoDB, it looks like
 ![login mongoDB](imgs/img05.png)

 > [MongoDB Compass](https://www.mongodb.com/products/compass) is very good tool.
-It can help you generate sample call specially while you using [Pipeline](https://docs.mongodb.com/manual/core/aggregation-pipeline/) in your project.
+It can help you generate sample codes, specially while you using [Pipeline](https://docs.mongodb.com/manual/core/aggregation-pipeline/) in your project.
 Code generator like this,
 >
 > ![Compass](imgs/img02.png)